liuyuwei1989/algorithm/README.md

-# algothm
+# Algorithm
-Self study for algothm.
+Self study for algorithm.
 Don't worry about this repo if you are not interested in.